alekszejg/portfolio_website/README.md

 - Homepage: adjust font sizes and tailwind style errors, including contact form
 - Homepage: replace profile photo with more formal image

-- Interactive CV: Mobile and desktop design needs polishing
+- Interactive CV: replace profile photo with more formal image
-- Interactive CV: general and expertise section need to be split into subsections
-- Interactive CV: simplify props logic
+- (Optional) Interactive CV: simplify props logic and 'styling' object

 - Each Project Page: add mobile styling to hero and overview sections
 - Each Project Page: add gap between image and text for project features